razielanarki/foobar2000-sdk/readme.md

 ##### [input\_entry shim]()

-If your component targets API level lower than 79 (this SDK comes configured for 78 by default), all your attempts to walk input\_entry services return a shim service that redirects all your calls to input\_manager.
+If your component targets API level lower than 79, all your attempts to walk input\_entry services return a shim service that redirects all your calls to input\_manager.
 You cannot walk actual input\_entry services.

 This is to keep existing components working as intended.